How To Measure Vertical Jump (With Or Without Equipment)

 Step 3 – Record Vertical Jump Data

 The controller or app will then display what it thinks the vertical jump height was.
+For a more comprehensive assessment, you should record your best jump and also calculate the average jump height from multiple attempts.

 Many devices will automatically record this data for you and have quite advanced athlete management systems!